119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 After depollution, the car moves to the dismantling section.
 Here, auto wreckers carefully remove usable parts by hand or with tools.
 They remove components such as:

 Some of these parts are cleaned and tested.
-If they work well, they are sold as affordable used auto parts.
+If they function properly, they are sold as affordable used auto parts.
 Many people choose these parts to repair their cars at lower costs.
-This step reduces the need to produce new parts and reduces pressure on factories and raw materials.
+This step lowers the demand for new parts and eases pressure on factories and raw material use.

 Also Read: How Parts Shortages Might Be Driving Illegal Car Scrapping